Maria Chudnovsky: Awards and honors

 In 2004 Chudnovsky was named one of the "Brilliant 10" by Popular Science magazine.
 Her work on the strong perfect graph theorem won for her and her co-authors the 2009 Fulkerson Prize.

 In 2012 she was awarded a "genius award" under the MacArthur Fellows Program.
 She was elected as a Fellow of the American Mathematical Society in the 2024 class of fellows.
+Elected to the National Academy of Science in 2026.

 Personal life

 In 2011, she married Daniel Panner, a viola player who teaches at Mannes School of Music and Rutgers University.
 They have a son named Rafael.